Competition Rules: The Moth Poetry Prize 2019

 Enclose a stamped addressed postcard marked 'ACKNOWLEDGEMENT' if you require acknowledgement of

-receipt of your postal entry (include international reply coupon if entering from overseas).
+receipt of your postal entry (include international reply coupon if entering from overseas), or an email address.

 Worldwide copyright of each entry remains with the author, but The Moth will have the unrestricted right to